 • what is broken today, and

-• what you’ll need in 2–4 years as you continue to scale.
+• what you’ll need in 2 to 4 years as you continue to scale.

 The market for operational platforms offers a broad spectrum: from workflow automation and configurable CRMs through to enterprise solutions like Salesforce / ServiceNow, and on to fully custom development.